pingcap/docs/tidb-cloud/tidb-cloud-faq.md

 ### Does TiDB Cloud support incremental backups?

 No. If you need to restore data to any point in time within the cluster's backup retention, you can use PITR (Point-in-time Recovery).
-For more information, see [Use PITR in a TiDB Dedicated cluster](/tidb-cloud/backup-and-restore.md#turn-on-auto-backup) or [Use PITR in a TiDB Serverless cluster](/tidb-cloud/backup-and-restore-serverless.md#restore).
+For more information, see [Use PITR in a TiDB Cloud Dedicated cluster](/tidb-cloud/backup-and-restore.md#turn-on-auto-backup) or [Use PITR in a TiDB Cloud Serverless cluster](/tidb-cloud/backup-and-restore-serverless.md#restore).

 ## HTAP FAQs